-1. Identification of the extent and location of natural resources.

-2. Identification of the environmental opportunities and constraints to development within the area.

-Identification of the net usable land area.

-4. Determination of a maximum development scenario based upon the uses, densities and intensities identified in the Conceptual Long-term Build-out Overlay.

-5. A Jobs-to-housing balance assessment consistent with policy FLU 5.3.4 and utilizing a professionally acceptable methodology.

-6. Identification of public facilities and services available to the area; available capacity; potential deficiencies; and an approximation of necessary improvements.
+- 1. Identification of the extent and location of natural resources. - 2.
+Identification of the environmental opportunities and constraints to development within the area. - 3.
+Identification of the net usable land area. - Determination of a maximum development scenario based upon the uses, densities and intensities identified in the Conceptual Long-term Build-out Overlay. - 5.
+A Jobs-to-housing balance assessment consistent with policy FLU 5.3.4 and utilizing a professionally acceptable methodology. - Identification of public facilities and services available to the area; available capacity; potential deficiencies; and an approximation of necessary improvements.

-If a DSAP contains areas designated as Anticipated Conservation Areas on the Long-Range Conceptual Framework Map, the boundaries of those Anticipated Conservation Areas shall be finalized during the DSAP process and designated as Conservation on the Future Land Use Map as part of the DSAP plan amendment.
-No development shall be permitted on lands designated Conservation within a DSAP except as specifically provided for in the DSAP.
-Prior to the commencement of any development within a DSAP, a perpetual conservation easement meeting the requirements of Section 704.06, Florida Statutes, shall be placed over all of the lands designated Conservation within that DSAP and shall be recorded in the public records of Escambia County.
-The total acreage of lands subject to the conservation easement shall be no less than the total acreage of lands designated Conservation within a DSAP.
-The conservation easement shall be granted to, and provide for enforcement rights by, the County, the Department of Community Affairs Economic Opportunity, and either the Department of Environmental Protection or a recognized statewide land trust.